-Prerequisite: SPAN 1013 (or SPAN 101) Co-requisite: None
+Prerequisite: SPAN 1013 (or SPAN 101)

 SPAN 2013 (SPAN 201) Intermediate Spanish I +

 Completes the review of the basic grammatical structure of the Spanish language and continues developing appreciation for Hispanic culture through the reading of diverse cultural texts.
 The course includes additional emphasis on reading and writing.